Project-MONAI/monai-deploy-app-server/components/inference-service/README.md

    -o output.zip
 ```

-To view the FastAPI generated UI for an instance of MIS, have the service running and then on any browser, navigate to `http://CLUSTER IP:PORT/docs` (eg. http://10.97.138.32:8000/docs)
+To view the FastAPI generated UI for an instance of MIS, have the service running and then on any browser, navigate to `http://HOST_IP:32000/docs` (ex. http://10.110.21.31:32000/docs)